stackitcloud/rag-template/infrastructure/README.md

       LANGFUSE_INIT_USER_PASSWORD:
 ```

-Besides, you can deploy Langfuse in a two step approach.
-First, you deploy Langfuse without the API keys and then you can create the API keys via the Web UI.
+Besides, you can deploy Langfuse in a two-step approach.
+First, you deploy Langfuse without the API keys, and then you can create the API keys via the Web UI.
 Therefore, after deployment, you have to sign up in the Web UI and create a project in the local Langfuse instance, create API keys via the settings; see below.

 ![langfuse-api-key](./figures/langfuse-api-access.png)

 Default values for the deployment are provided in the `rag/values.yaml` file under the `langfuse` key.

 > 📝 NOTE: Langfuse utilizes a PostgreSQL database under the hood.
->In production it is recommended to use the [STACKIT Postgresflex](https://www.stackit.de/en/product/stackit-postgresql-flex/) instead of the Postgres deployment bundled with Langfuse.
+>In production, it is recommended to use the [STACKIT Postgresflex](https://www.stackit.de/en/product/stackit-postgresql-flex/) instead of the Postgres deployment bundled with Langfuse.
 >You have to change the following values to use [STACKIT Postgresflex](https://www.stackit.de/en/product/stackit-postgresql-flex/):
+>
 >```yaml
 >langfuse:
 >  deploy: false